 His words sound, to me, like the clouds in your coffee.

-They wouldn’t be the words I would use to tell about this place.
+His words wouldn’t be the words I would use to tell visitors about this historical place.

 In the lobby of the Albuquerque County Line Barbecue, there is a special love machine for testing your love potential.